knotcity/svaas-sdk/README.md

 # Knot Station and Vehicles as a Service (SVaaS) Software Development Kit (SDK)

-This sdk allows you to use our service allowing you to control stations and vehicles.
+This SDK allows you to use our service allowing you to control stations and vehicles.

 More info on the service on our [Documentation](https://doc.knotcity.io/services/)